 The skin is the first part of your body everyone comes into contact with.
 This means taking care of your body starts with taking good care of your skin.
 Having good healthy skin consequently increases your level of confidence and happiness.
-Therefore, you should take your skin seriously.
+Therefore, you should take your skin seriously and avoid common skincare mistakes.

 There are different opinions on the internet about achieving flawless skin, and millions of products that all promise to help you with that.
 However, it’s quite difficult to sift through the genuine advice from the promotional messages that just serve as ads.